Ada-Developers-Academy/core-pses/03/hamming.md

 ##### !end-question
 ##### !explanation

-As an example, let’s say we used the logical steps in the explanation for the question above in our prompt.
-Depending on exactly what ChatGPT shares, a reflection and summary might look like:
+As an example, let's say we used the logical steps in the explanation for the question above in our prompt.
+Depending on exactly what the AI shares, a reflection and summary might look like:

 <br>